duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/10-circuitry-simple.md

 Teacher leads discussion based on the following questions:

-"What did you learn?"
+Q: "What did you learn?"

-"What affect did the resistors have?
+Q: "What affect did the resistors have?
 What happened when you reversed their order?"
 (Follow up with a brief description of polarity in circuits)

-"Did anything go wrong?"
+Q: "Did anything go wrong?"

-"What do you still want to know about circuits?"
+Q: "What do you still want to know about circuits?"

 **Useful Resources and References**